 I also spent time as an undercover agent targeting two police departments in upstate New York with reputations for corruption.
 Wrong is wrong.
 Yes, even folks who join an honorable and noble profession like policing can have criminals in their midst.
 The percentages are infinitesimal.
 But they exist.
 Let me acknowledge that uncomfortable truth upfront.

 Now, with all that as a backdrop to my appeal, allow me to stipulate that I do not speak for all law enforcement professionals.
 I also do not speak for all white folks.
 And while I am at it — I am not the designated spokesman for all Roman Catholics, all heterosexual males, all former Army-Rangers, all men with shaved domes, nor all Atlanta Falcons fans.
 I speak for myself.
-But I have a fairly unique background that makes me suited to act as an emissary, a go-between, if you will.
+But I have a fairly unique background that makes me suited to act as an emissary, a go-between if you will.
 And I’d like to exercise that authority right now…

 So, I am addressing this message to you, the trending hashtag, and omnipresent force to be reckoned with.
 I’m talking to YOU, Black Lives Matter.

 Why the outreach on this particular medium?
 Well, we need to find some common ground here.
-And your organization is purposely decentralized and shies away from elevating any of its membership to head of the body.
+And your organization is purposely decentralized and shies away from elevating any of its members to head of the body.
 Yes, you have chapters and some loosely acknowledged membership that has seen the inside of the previous president’s White House and has shown up on various cable talk shows from time to time.
 But your command structure is distinctly different than say the Fraternal Order of Police or the FBI Agents Association.
 Maybe this is purposeful — you ARE an organic grassroots movement, and founded by and populated by Millennials, you tend to shy away from authority, and structure, and the dictates that an organizational construct requires.

 So, my reach out is through the written words on this page.
 I trust you’ll read them and ingest them and though we may differ on a number of points contained therein, my earnest hope is that you sense where I am coming from and help me to understand the same about you.

 From this law enforcement professional’s perspective, we need to ensure our communities are safe for the residents who live there and the cops who patrol there, as well.
 And they’re not.
-In many big cities there appears to be a return to the lawlessness of the ’60s, ’70s, and ’80s.
+In many big cities, there appears to be a return to the lawlessness of the ’60s, ’70s, and ’80s.
 Pick up any newspaper and prepare to be regaled with horrific stories about the uptick in murder and the mayhem.
 Some of our inner-cities [think: Chicago] are veritable war zones.
 More deadly therein for young men of color than are the real battlefields in Iraq and Afghanistan.
 Why is that?
 I know that these somber tales receive a fraction of the news coverage afforded to the incredibly rare instances of officer-involved-shootings occurring under questionable circumstances.
 That’s 21st century American. #upsidedownworld

 Do you agree?
 No?
 Okay, then, allow me to explain…